 There is great beauty in interracial and intercultural relationships - the chance to learn and grow from someone who might come from a different background and a different perspective for you; at the same time, intercultural couples may face a greater share of challenges that can create dissonance and disagreement.

 At CARE Family Consultation, we believe strong relationships are not chanced upon but are actively co-created with collaboration and active listening.
-We assist partners from diverse cultural backgrounds with needs for both short-term and/or long-term strategies and goals ranging from:
+We help you parse through your mental noise that can exist in the form of rumination, negative filters and other negative cognitive patterns to arrive at your inner dialogs.
+We help you resurrect a relationship that may have descended into a relationship where "anything goes" which may feel like mayhem to a relationship with operating values and predictability yet spontaneity, if you wish.
+Whether you are with an "intellectually complex" or "impossible" partner, we assist partners from diverse cultural backgrounds with needs for both short-term and/or long-term strategies and goals ranging from:

 Creating meaning through articulating values